Some links in this post may be affiliate links

 Water the soil thoroughly and place the set up in a well-lit, warm place until the new Anthurium luxurians is well established after which you can begin routine care.

-Anthurium luxurians problems are caused by cultural faults and include leaf spots, brown leaf tips, yellow leaves, drooping leaves, pests and diseases among others.
-Read on for more on these problems, their remedies and solutions.
+Anthurium luxurians problems include pests, diseases, brown leaf tips, brown leaf spots, brown leaves, yellow leaves, drooping leaves among others.
+Keep reading for more on these problems, their remedies and solutions.

 The second reason for brown leaf tips in Anthurium luxurians is soggy soil.
 Maintain the soil moist but not soggy by ensuring that the pot has a drainage hole and that the soil is free-draining (drains easily).